jfoucher/jfoucher.com/_posts/2017-08-10-interframe-communication-with-postmessage.markdown

 Until then, keep coding !

-PS Oh about that ["One project per month challenge"]({% post_url 2016-03-01-one-project-per-month-first-budget-tracking %})?
+PS Oh about that [One project per month challenge]({% post_url 2016-03-01-one-project-per-month-first-budget-tracking %})?
 This one is bigger than I expected, so it will (has already been) longer than a month.
 It will be great, I hope.
 Everything you need for an early stage startup.
 [Contact me](/contact.html) if you'd like some more info.